-The other two sections most users will want to note are the Migrator Tools and the Restore tab.
+The other two sections most users will want to make note of are the Migration Tools and the Restore tab.
 Both of these are fairly self explanatory.
-When you first get started with Cloudways you can use their free migrator plugin to help move your website from your old host to your new Cloudways server (although your first assisted migration is free, so if you’re only moving one website you might was well let Cloudways handle it).
+When you first get started with Cloudways you can use their free migrator plugin to help move your website from your old host to your new Cloudways server (although your first assisted migration is free, so if you’re only moving one website you might as well let Cloudways handle it).
 Later on down the road, if something ever happens to your website and you want to restore it to the way it was simply go to the Restore tab.
 From here you can select a backup from the drop down and then click the button to upload.

 If you’re a developer you might also be interested in a few more of the the built-in tools Cloudways has put at your finger tips.
 The Cron Job manager makes it easy to add scheduled tasks (like deleting temp files or sending our email notices) to your installation.
 There’s also a tab for Deployment via Git that makes it easy to generate your SSH key needed to connect to your repository, and an Application Settings tab with options for switching off Varnish caching while testing/staging.
-Plus for a fee they also offer a load test Application Add-On to see how you site performs with traffic.

 Before moving on to your WordPress installation there are just a couple other options in the main Cloudways account console that we want to share with you.

 If you’re working with a team and on multiple projects then you’ll definitely want to take advantage of all the options the Team module has to offer.
 From here you can add your team, edit their access to specific servers or applications and restrict the operations with servers that they have access to (for example, it’s probably best that only the master admin has access to scale or delete servers).